mjang/documentation-theme-jekyll/_docs/sdks/nodejs.md

 ---

 This SDK will show you how to register and authenticate users into an app.
-The SDK uses the OAuth 2.0 confidential client flow, where an authorization code is exchanged for a token.
+The SDK uses the OAuth 2.0 confidential client type, where an authorization code is exchanged for a token.
 Check out the section on [app types]({{ site.baseurl }}/overview/app-integration/) to lean more about authorization flows.

 > **Node SDK** <br>
 > To get started clone the SDK from Github and follow the instructions.<br><br>